-Options Webhooks Add webhook
+Options Webhooks Add well

 Collaborators Webhooks allow external services to be notified when certain events happen on GitHub.
 When the specified

-Webhooks & Services events happen, we'll send a POST request to each of the URLs events happen, we'll send a POST request to each of the URLs you provide.
+Webhooks & Services events happen, we'll send a POST request to each of the URLs you provide.
 Learn more in our Webhooks Guide.

 Deploy keys

 Services i≣ Add service ◄

-Services are pre-built integrations that perform certain actions v Available Services X
+Services are pre-built integrations that perform certain actions v Available Services

 on services check out our Service Hooks Guide. weblate

 ✓ Landscape Weblate

 WebTranslatelt